Mihir K. Roy: Advanced Technology Vessel

 On retiring from the Navy, Roy was appointed the first Director General of the Advanced Technology Vessel project.
 The project was aimed at building India's first nuclear submarine.
-He held the rank of Secretary to the Government of India and reported into the Chairman of DRDO.
+He held the rank of Secretary to the Government of India and reported into the Chairman of Defence Research and Development Organisation (DRDO).
 The project operated under the direct supervision of the Prime Minister.
 During his tenure, the Charlie-class submarine Soviet submarine K-43 was leased to the Indian Navy.
 The submarine was rechristened INS Chakra and served in the Indian Navy from 1988 to 1991.
 As the DG, he also chaired the Joint Indo-Soviet Working Group (JISWOG).
 The ATV project delivered the first indigenous nuclear submarine when the lead-ship of the Arihant-class submarine INS Arihant was launched on 26 July 2009 and commissioned in August 2016.